 - Generate Reports: You can compile reports after the retrospective.
 These can be shared amongst the team, sent to key stakeholders, or stored for future meetings.
 It provides an insightful resource to refer back to from time to time.

-Next time we will discuss about another Retrospective template: Energy Levels
+Next time we will discuss another Retrospective template: Energy Levels